Extending Jolokia

 }

-This updater adds my field to the JSON info for an MBean with current timestamp, but we can imagine any other kind of updater.
+This updater adds time field to the JSON info for an MBean with current timestamp, but we can imagine any other kind of updater.
 It is declared using the below line in META-INF/jolokia/services resource:

 com.example.MyUpdater